-The 3/2 Program is the Fisher School of Accounting’s premier professional program.
+The 3/2 Program is the Fisher School of Accounting's premier professional program.
 It is an integrated, five-year, 150-hour program which leads to the joint awarding of a Bachelor of Science in Accounting (BSAc) degree and a Master of Accounting (MAcc) degree.
-This program offers three tracks: auditing, taxation and generalist.
+This program offers three options: concentration in auditing, concentration in taxation, and no concentration.
 Currently enrolled accounting students should use the 3/2 Student Resources to develop a plan of study.

 Important Note: Because students in the 3/2 program have a graduate classification, students receiving undergraduate scholarships or Pell grants typically lose eligibility for their funding.
 Students encountering this problem should consult with an academic advisor and consider entering the MAcc program after earning their BSAc degree.